 - In 2014, the March of Dimes received $196 million in revenue, with the majority ($187 million) from contributions, fundraising events, and grants (the other $9 million came from investment income, program services and other sources).

 - March of Dimes used Infocision Management Group (IMG) for fundraising telemarketing.
 IMG raised $7.4 million and were compensated $3.1 million (42 cents of ever dollar raised), netting March of Dimes $4.3 million (58 cents of every dollar).
 The organization also used Advanced Business Technology for telemarketing.
 They raised $654,000 and were compensated $188,000 (29 cents of every dollar raised) netting March of Dimes $466,000 (71 cents of every dollar).

-- The March of Dimes spent $204 million ($8 million more than what they brought in) and were able to because the organization has assets from previous years that were saved.
+- The March of Dimes spent $204 million ($8 million more than what they brought in) and were able to because the organization could rely on their general fund which had savings from previous years.
 At year-end, they had $70 million in publicly traded securities, $21 in other securities – primarily in a hedge fund, $9 million in cash, $4 million in other short-term assets and more totaling $140 million in assets.
 Liabilities – primarily accrued pension liabilities and medical benefits for employees – totaled $115 million, leaving $25 million in net assets.